ruibin-wang/Dialogue-based-self-diagnosis/README.md

 Response:first

-System: Do you have drowsy or itching ?
+System: Do you have drowsy or itching?

 Response:first

-System: Do you have illness or headache ?
+System: Do you have illness or headache?

 Response:both

 You might have
-Acute kidney injury: with a possibility of 0.8 \n
+Acute kidney injury: with a possibility of 0.8
 Appendicitis: with a possibility of 0.5.